 Like many mathematical concepts, vectors can be understood and investigated in different ways.

-There are two main complimentary ways to look at vectors:
+There are at least two ways to look at vectors:

 - Algebraic - Treats a vector as set of scalar values as a single entity with addition, subtraction and scalar multiplication which operate on the whole vector.